Treatment for vaginal dryness, thinning skin, itchiness, painful sex, frequent UTIs, and urgency.

 What's the best way to decide what kind of treatment works best for you?
 Ask your doctor!
 But if there isn't one nearby who can help or if you don't feel like paying an expensive co-pay, fret not.
 There are ways to get prescription treatment online without leaving your couch or breaking your budget.

-Just visit Interlude and fill out an online consult.
+After checkout, you'll fill out an online consult.
 Within a few hours, you'll be all set with a prescription for vaginal estrogen to help restore your vaginal health.
 Plus, if you have questions about home remedies and lifestyle changes, you can ask one of our certified MDs or GYNs.
 You'll get free and unlimited messaging with us.

 Vaginal atrophy is a common condition that affects many women during menopause and beyond.
 While there are several options for treatment, it's important to talk with your doctor before starting any treatment plan.
 They can help you decide what's best for your symptoms.